An introduction to search engine marketing

 When your customers come to you, you don’t have to go to them.
 With a strong online presence achieved with SEM, potential customers will find your website or service with ease.
 Your sales team doesn’t need to be cold-calling prospects, because you attract the right people to your site with marketing.

 When done systematically and in the long-term, SEM can bring traffic to your site in a highly targeted and cost-effective way.
-It has become an essential part of modern digital marketing, and an increasing number of organizations are seeing its benefits.
+It’s no surprise that it has become an essential part of modern digital marketing since an increasing number of organizations are seeing its benefits.

 SEO in a nutshell